What does "Pre-Raphaelite" Mean?

 And, most indispensable of all, to produce thoroughly good pictures and statues.

-As you will find during our walk through the garden of the Pre-Raphaelites, they were contradictory at times with their work, and it wasn't long before Millais and Rossetti deviated from principles of Pre-Raphaelism.
+As you will find in future posts, the Pre-Raphaelites could be quite contradictory of their values in their work, and it wasn't long before Millais and Rossetti deviated from principles of Pre-Raphaelitism all together.
 But that is a story for another time.

 “Pre-Raphaelitism was a misunderstanding they all misunderstood.
 It was a reform and a dream.
 It was real and unreal.
 It was modern, it was in the Middle Ages. …It was an escape from the age and a means of converting it.
 It was a circle in which the future and the past chased each other round.”